fastify/fastify/docs/Validation-and-Serialization.md

 <a name="schema-resolver"></a>
 #### Schema Resolver

-The `schemaResolver` is a function that works togheter with the `schemaCompiler`: you can't use it with the default schema compiler.
+The `schemaResolver` is a function that works together with the `schemaCompiler`: you can't use it with the default schema compiler.
 This feature is useful when you use complex schemas with `$ref` keyword in your routes and a custom validator.